Making a Difference

 Kate Tilleczek is the Tier 1 Canada Research Chair (CRC) in Young Lives, Education and Global Good and a full professor in the Faculty of Education at York University.
 She is founder and scientific director of Young Lives Research Laboratory (Canada), which is international in scope and investigates how complex modern societies are shifting to support and/or negate the lives and well-being of young people.

-Canada Research Chair in Inclusion, Disability and Education
+Canada Research Chair in Disability Studies in Education

 Jean Augustine Chair in Education, Community and Diaspora